 Tip: Studies have shown that people respond especially well to ads with faces in them!
 Twitter ads can be a great way to showcase employees or customers and give your audience a behind-the-scenes peek at your brand.

 Short and sweet: Twitter has character limits, so it’s important to make sure that your text content gets to the point and accurately conveys information.

 Tip: Avoid excessive hashtags.
-In fact, avoid hashtags altogether if you can and make sure that if you do use them, it’s relevant to your specific ad.
+Make sure that if you do use them, they’re relevant to your specific ad.

 Calls to action: One of the most important parts of your Twitter ad is going to be your calls to action.
 Often, these correlate directly with your goals.
 If you want to gain more followers, the call to action would be “Follow our Twitter.”
 If you wanted to gain more leads, your ad might say “Sign up today for our free newsletter.”